 Vermont-based farmers, chefs, food producers, and others working in our local food system are eligible to apply - you do not have to be a member of the Vermont Fresh Network.
 The exception to these rules is that we do not exclude any VFN Partner Members - VFN Partner Members may apply from outside the state (farms & food producers within 30 miles of the Vermont border are eligible for partner membership).

-There are two goals of this program - to help Vermonters working in the food system attend important conferences outside of our region and to support sharing that information with other food professionals and / or the consumer public upon return.
+There are two goals of this program - to help Vermonters working in the food system attend important conferences outside of our region, and to support sharing that information with other food professionals and / or the consumer public upon return.

 We encourage applications from across the state.
 The network part of the Vermont Fresh Network is intended to connect people in every corner of the state, and we encourage all applicants to think about how the professional development and/or consumer education component can have the furthest reach.